mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Proto-Bwaps were semi amphibious and lived in densely wooded, mangrove-like swamps.
 They burrowed under and among the root systems of large trees to form dens for the communal protection of themselves and their young.
 A shift in their home world’s weather patterns saw swamps shrink to half their size.
 Increased population pressures and competition with other animals forced the newts into a semi-arboreal lifestyle.
 The increased challenges of the alteration of their normal environment and increased competition led to sophoncy, tool use and agriculture, permitting them a tremendous advantage over the competition.

 Bwaps are an upright, bipedal, semi-humanoid species that are endothermic, possess an internal skeleton, closed circulatory system and consist of two sexes: male and female.
-They range in height from 1.2 to 1.5 metres and weigh between 34 and 68 kilograms with no discernible differences between males and females.
+They range in height from 1.2 to 1.5 meters and weigh between 34 and 68 kilograms with no discernible differences between males and females.
 Bwaps are a carbon-based lifeform with a copper- based circulatory system.
 The blue coloured blood of the Bwaps gives unpigmented areas of their body, like the palms of the hands, the bottoms of the feet and the abdomen, a slight blue-green tint.

 Their biochemistry utilises right-handed amino acids